 The life of a refugee is tough.
 Deng shared that having hope, hope that a better future awaits, made it just that little bit more bearable.
 Deng's optimistic refugee quote is an assurance that every difficulty we endure brings us closer to a better path.

 Maziyar Jobrani is an Iranian-American comedian and actor, who is a member of the Axis of Evil group.
 Jobrani is popular for his jokes which he uses to raise awareness about racism.

-Saying some people are more superior than others because of their skin colour is blatant ignorance, according to Jobrani.
+Saying some people are superior to others because of their skin color is blatant ignorance, according to Jobrani.
 Jobrani believes racists and people who feel prejudiced against refugees remain in a bubble because they haven’t interacted properly with other groups.

-Forest Steven Whitaker is an American actor, director, and producer, who's famous for his work and contributions in The Last King of Scotland; and Ghost Dog: The Way of the Samurai (amazon).
-Whitaker is a UNESCO Goodwill Ambassador for peace and reconciliation, an advocate of peacebuilding and a supporter of young victims of civil wars.
+Forest Steven Whitaker is an American actor, director, and producer, who's famous for his work and contributions to The Last King of Scotland; and Ghost Dog: The Way of the Samurai (amazon).
+Whitaker is a UNESCO Goodwill Ambassador for peace and reconciliation, an advocate of peacebuilding, and a supporter of young victims of civil wars.

 It's not enough to keep refugees sheltered, according to Whitaker.
 Refugee children should enjoy benefits, such as education, like every other child in the world, should.
 This is especially important, as it ensures a better future for the community at large.